ColinSullivan1/nats-client-sim/README.md

     ]
 ```

-From here, we can see there were no asychronous errors (usually slow consumers), and the subscriber was keeping up with the publisher, so this is a sustainable system.
+From here, we can see there were no asychronous errors (usually slow consumers), and we see that the subscriber was keeping up with the publisher, so this is a sustainable system.

 ## TODO

 [ ] Break into muliple source files (client, client manager, main, etc.)
-[ ] Better test timing - create a connect timeout.
+[ ] Better test timing - create a connect timer to give up connecting and continue after a period of time.